DNPLab/DNPLab/docs/source/hydrationGUI.rst

     Presentation of dnpHydration results

 The results are displayed when finished.
 If a “Workup” is also present in the data folder it will be imported for comparison.
 Use the corresponding checkboxes to interact with the Workup results.
 Interaction with any parameter edit field or checkbox, as well as the T1 interpolation checkboxes, automatically updates the calculations.
+Click :ref:`dnpHydration <dnpHydration>` to see how the data are arranged by the GUI and used to calculate hydration parameters.

 The **Restart** button will return you to the beginning of processing.
 If the **Only T1(0)** checkbox is selected, Restart will return you to the final folder that is the T\ :sub:`1` (0) measurement while all other processing will be retained.
 If the **Only T1(p)** checkbox is selected you will return to the beginning of the series of T\ :sub:`1` measurements and previous processing of the enhancement points is retained.